Compare Bitcoin against the top altcoin cryptocurrencies, which include Ethereum, Litecoin, Stellar & Ripple to name just a few!

-How do I invest in Ripple?
+How do I invest in Ripple XRP?

 Most traditional investors will invest in Ripple’s currency XRP rather than the company itself.
 XRP allows users to trade any currency on the Ripple platform seamlessly on a real time basis.
 As more users begin to trade XRP the value of the currency increases and it is easy to foresee a future where individuals may hold XRP as the main currency for worldwide payments.

-How to buy Ripple:
+How to buy Ripple XRP:

-1. Get a Ripple Wallet:
+1. Get a XRP Wallet:

 o A wallet is somewhere to store your digital currency.
 When using a wallet you will receive a secret key which gives you access to the wallet and your cryptocurrency.
 For maximum security you can choose a ‘hardware’ wallet.
 These are physical devices on which you can store your private key safely reducing the risk of hacking.